Sallb679/UMD-Professor-Ratings-Analysis/README.md

 ---

-This project demonstrates how to build a robust data pipeline and apply machine learning techniques to educational review data, providing valuable insights into professor performance.
+This project demonstrates how to build a robust data flow and apply machine learning techniques to professor review data, providing valuable insights into professor performance.